reneeleslie/Automated_ELK_Stack_Deployment/README.md

 - Update the ansible playbook file to include the specific servers.
 - Run the playbook, and navigate to your ELK machine to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-- You specify where to install the Elk server and the Filebeat in their respective yml files.
+The file is https://github.com/reneeleslie/Automated_ELK_Stack_Deployment/blob/main/ELK%20installation and gets put into the ansible container on the Jump-Box-Provisioner machine.
+You update the hosts file in order to make Ansible run the playbook on a speicfic machine.
+You specify where to install the Elk server and the Filebeat in their respective yml files.
 URL to check that the ELK server is running: http://20.199.183.58:5601/app/kibana#/home/tutorial_directory/logging

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook to run the contents of a playbook.yml file
+ # ansible-playbook my-playbook.yml